 Customer service is no longer about being reactive.
 It is about being proactive and taking the first step in reaching out to your customers who truly matter.
 Because while you may be busy with a conversation, a disgruntled customer may be sending tweets complaining about your brand!
 That is why it is becoming increasingly important to have effective social media monitoring tools in place that keep you updated with all brand mentions and messages.

 2. Crisis Control

 Negative buzz can appear on social media, comment sections of blogs, forums, or other websites.
 When it comes to the web, bad news travels fast and farther than you think.
-Having an effective social media monitoring system in place will help you keep this in check.
+Having an effective social media monitoring system in place will help you keep this in check for crisis management.

 3. Competitive Analysis

 Along with the customer complaints, you can also see what experiences and content your competitors are providing, which is making their followers interact with them.
 You can also find out which of your competitors can get their followers to spread their word about them – which is important for increasing brand awareness.